seyyedarashazimi/dgsp/README.md

 bash ./tests/all_features_full_test.sh
 ```

-Note that the full test may take some time to complete.
+Note that the full test will take some time to complete.

 ---